 This crypto ransomware also known as WannaCry, WCry, WanaCrypt, and WanaCrypt0r – shows that it encrypts victims’ files and changes the extensions to .wnry, .wcry, .wncry and .wncrypt.
 Perpetrators of the ransomware demand an escalating ransom payment for the encryption key required to recover your data.

 Although WannaCry may be the largest single global ransomware attacker, the story is a familiar one.
 And, so are the responses from many Windows users who are not adequately protected:

 - How did this happen?

-- What could we have done to prevent this?
+- What could I have done to prevent this?

 - Whose fault is this?